FSchiltz/Thea/README.md

 ## About The Project

 A simple selfhosted tea timer so you won't forget your infusion.
-Supprts mqtt to notify to allows integration with many notification setups.
+Supports mqtt to notify to allows integration with many notification setups.

 ### Built With